localz/consul-backup-restore/README.md

 )
 ```

-Parameters
+Options
-prefix - if left out will back up all key/value pairs
+* prefix : Consul prefix used to back up keys from consul.
+If left blank will back up all k/v
-s3_bucket_name - must be included if not using local flag
+* s3_bucket_name: s3_bucket_name you wish to connect to.
+Must be used if the local flag is not
-local -> local in stead of s3. true or 'true'
+* local: use true or 'true' to back up to your local directory

-### Restore
+### Restore - cbr.restore([options], callback)
 ``` javascript
 cbr.restore(
     {prefix: 'serviceName', overwrite: true, file_name:''},